eyalgolan/FlightControl/README.md

 ## Preview

-A flight control web application that interacts with a dedicated server.
+A flight control RESTful web application.

-We built our frontend using Javascript, bootstrap and css.
+We built our frontend using Javascript, JQuery, bootstrap, html and css.

-The backend was built using C# and ASP.NET Core, we created a RESTful API using WebAPI and the DB was built using Entity Framework.
+The backend was built using C#, ASP.NET Core, and Entity Framework (with in-memory SQL DB).
+We created a RESTful API using WebAPI.
-Unit Tests were created using Moq.
+For unit testing we used Moq.

-The web application features a flight control system that presents current active flights, enables adding new flight plans and show details about each flight (it's path on a map, it's start time and arrival time, etc).
+The web application features a flight control system that shows active flights, enables adding new flight plans and shows details about each flight.
+Upon clicking on a flight, its path is shown on the map.

 ![WebApplicationFlightControl](img/WebApplicationFlightControl.JPG)